 - Otherwise, each PDCP entity is associated with one UM RLC entity, two UM RLC entities (one for each direction), or one AM RLC entity.

-For the case of L2 U2N relay, L2 U2U relay and SL indirect path of multi-path, all PDCP entities are associated with one SRAP entity.
+For the case of L2 U2N relay (including single-hop L2 U2N Relay and multi-hop L2 U2N Relay), L2 U2U relay and SL indirect path of multi-path, all PDCP entities are associated with one SRAP entity.
 For the case of N3C indirect path for multi-path, all PDCP entities of the MP remote UE are associated with the N3C.

 4.2.2 PDCP entities